HwWobbe/Wip-Main/README.md

   * this could lead to the development of a Trust for specific, large transactions
     * consider the use of floor limits (prior to debit cards) in Merchant Credit Card processing
   * consider re-purposing this repo for use with CivicAtlas
+    * initially this could include DPL and JCL
+      * check with CivicAtlass about their usees of GIT
 * try to integrate the RstT VeryTrue concepts
   * let Rst know when this is done